mertural/ChatGPT2GoogleSheets/README.md

 # ChatGPTapi2GoogleSheets
 Easily use ChatGPTapi in Google Spreadsheet

-You can use ChatGPT via new ChatGPT API (https://openai.com/blog/introducing-chatgpt-and-whisper-apis) on spreadsheet.
+You can use ChatGPT via new ChatGPT API (https://openai.com/blog/introducing-chatgpt-and-whisper-apis) on spreadsheet. with =ai(message")

 How to use: